Orbi-Instantons and Class $\mathcal{S}$ Theories of Type D: Relations between 6d Quivers and 4d Class S Theories

 We note that the global symmetry of this theory is indeed $\USp(4)\times\SU(2)^2\times\text{U}(1)\times\SO(18)$ as expected. \item Consider the case \bes{ [1\cdot {\bf 7}]\,\, \overset{\mathfrak{so}_{7}}2 \,\,\underset{\left[\frac{1}{2}\right]}{\overset{\mathfrak{usp}_{8}}1} \,\, {\overset{\mathfrak{so}_{23}}4} \,\, \underset{\left[\frac{7}{2}\right]}{\overset{\mathfrak{usp}_{22}}1} \,\, {\overset{\mathfrak{so}_{30}}4} \,\, \overset{\mathfrak{usp}_{22}}1 \,\, [15]\;. } Here, we have $k=15$, $n=6$, $m_1 = m_2 = m_3=m_4=m_5=m_6=m_7=3$ (seven fundamental half-hypers of the leftmost $\mathfrak{usp}_{22}$), $m_8=5$ (one fundamental half-hyper of $\mathfrak{usp}_{8}$).
 We then associate to it the class $\mathcal{S}$ theory

 We note that the global symmetry of this theory is indeed $\SO(7)\times\SU(2)\times\SO(30)$ as expected. \end{itemize}

 Note that this class is only valid for cases where there is a bifundamental in the spinor of the $\mathfrak{so}_7$.
-Cases with no bifundamentals (like theory 30 in $D_5$) or cases with a vector bifundamental (like theory 28 in $D_5$) should be treated as part of the bifurcation family.
+Cases with no bifundamentals (like theory 30 in $D_5$, see Appendix \ref{D5}) or cases with a vector bifundamental (like theory 28 in $D_5$, see Appendix \ref{D5}) should be treated as part of the bifurcation family.